sourceincite/sourceincite.github.io/_posts/2021-02-18-smarty-template-engine-multiple-sandbox-escape-vulnerabilities.md

 $smarty->enableSecurity($my_security_policy);
 ```

-Just like the [static method call technique](#the-static-method-call-technique), I don't consider this a complete mitigation since this is not enabled by default.
+Just like the [static method call technique](#the-static-method-call-technique), I don't consider this a complete mitigation since this is not enabled by default in the sandbox.

 ## Smarty_Internal_Runtime_TplFunction Sandbox Escape PHP Code Injection